JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 ![Install-4.png](Install-4.png)

+Move down and de-select the option labeled <ui-path>Set up this disk as an LVM group</ui-path> using
+<control>Space</control>.

+**Make sure there is no X in the brackets**

-Leave the default configuration which will erase the whole internal drive of the computer.
+Leave the <ui-path>Use an entire disk</ui-path> option enabled, which will erase the whole internal drive of the computer.
 Then, Select done.

-You will see a summary of the storage configuration, select done.
+You will see a summary of the storage configuration, select <ui-path>done</ui-path>.

-Next you will see a warning confirming destructive action, move the cursor to continue and select it with `Space`.
+Next you will see a warning confirming destructive action, move the cursor to continue and select it with <control>Space</control>.

 Next you will see a screen asking to set up the default account, I recommend the following configuration.

+***The username should be "wsprdaemon"***

 ![image_7.png](image_7.png)